-All employees of the Company and its subsidiaries who have been employed for at least one month, for at least twenty hours per week, and for more than five months per year are eligible to participate in the 1998 Employee Plan as of the first enrollment date following employment.
+All employees of the Company and its subsidiaries who have been employed for at least one month, for at least twenty hours per week and for more than five months per year are eligible to participate in the 1998 Employee Plan as of the first enrollment date following employment.
 Participants may elect to make contributions up to a maximum of 10% of base compensation.
 On the last trading date of each purchase period, the Company applies the funds then in each participant's account to the purchase of shares.
 The trading dates may be determined by the Compensation Committee of the Board of Directors.
 Typically the Compensation Committee designates December 31 and June 30 as the trading dates.
 The cost of each share purchased is 85% of the lower of the closing prices for the Company's Common Stock on (i) the first trading day in the enrollment period in which the purchase is made and (ii) the exercise date.
 The exercise date means a date not more than 27 months after the Grant Date.
 In addition the employee's rights to purchase stock will not accrue at a rate which exceeds \$25,000 of fair market value of the stock (determined as of the grant date) for each calendar year in which the option is outstanding.
-(See "Proposal Three -- Amendment To The Company's 1995 Stock Option Plan -- Background" for a description of the other stock option plans.)
+(See "Proposal Three - Amendment To The Company's 1995 Stock Option Plan - Background" for a description of the other stock option plans.)

-which shall be grant date and exercise dates under the plan.
+The 1998 Employee Plan is administered by the Compensation Committee which may determine whether to grant options under the plan and may specify the dates which shall be grant date and exercise dates under the plan.
 The Compensation Committee may also determine the maximum percentage of each employee's compensation which may be withheld for the purpose of purchasing shares of stock, provided that the maximum percentage does not exceed ten percent.
 The Compensation Committee may terminate or amend the plan at any time provided that the Compensation Committee may not, without approval by a majority of the stockholders, increase the maximum number of shares of stock purchasable under the plan, change the description of employees or classes of employees eligible to receive options, change the manner of determining the exercise price of option, or extend the period during which options may be granted or exercised.